How to Become an Engineering Manager - Education & Certifications

 The University of Illinois at Chicago

-The University of Illinois at Chicago has a bachelor of science (BS) in engineering management program that offers a robust introduction to the fundamentals of mechanical and industrial engineering, supplemented with financial and managerial topics.
+The University of Illinois at Chicago has a bachelor of science (BS) in engineering management program that offers a robust introduction to mechanical and industrial engineering fundamentals, supplemented with financial and managerial topics.
 This program is a joint offering by UIC’s College of Engineering and the College of Business Administration.
-Combining engineering education with business classes, this program provides students with an understanding of how to successfully oversee people and processes in a technical environment.
+Combining engineering education with business classes, this program gives students an understanding of how to oversee people and processes in a technical environment successfully.

-Required courses include topics such as financial engineering; work productivity analysis; manufacturing process principles; safety engineering; operations research; and stochastic processes and queuing models.
+Required courses include financial engineering; work productivity analysis; manufacturing process principles; safety engineering; operations research; and stochastic processes and queuing models.
 Instruction takes place at the school’s Chicago campus.
 The program consists of 128 credits.

 The program is ideal for students who wish to pursue corporate engineering management positions and also those who wish to become entrepreneurs.